-From 2010 to 2014, FANTA worked with the Government of Bangladesh and development partners to create a road map for investment in food security, nutrition, and agriculture: the Country Investment Plan.
-FANTA also assisted the Government of Bangladesh in formulating the Health, Population, and Nutrition Sector Development Program, which included a new operational plan for mainstreaming and scaling up nutrition services throughout the country.
-Our work focused on:
+Between 2010–2014, FANTA focused on integrating and strengthening maternal and child nutrition in health service delivery in Bangladesh.
+Working with the Government of Bangladesh and development partners, FANTA created the Country Investment Plan—a road map for investment in food security, nutrition, and agriculture.
+FANTA also assisted the government in formulating the Health, Population, and Nutrition Sector Development Program, which included a new operational plan for mainstreaming and scaling up nutrition services throughout the country.
+Over these four years, our work focused on:

 - Advocating for increased resources for nutrition at the national level.
-FANTA used PROFILES to estimate the economic and health consequences for Bangladesh of not adequately dealing with malnutrition over the 2011–2021 period.
+FANTA used PROFILES to estimate the economic and health consequences for Bangladesh of not adequately addressing malnutrition over a 10-year period, from 2011 to 2021.
 These estimates were then used at meetings with nutrition stakeholders and the media to convey the impact of nutrition on health, education, and development.

 - Integrating maternal and child nutrition into USAID-funded health programs.
 FANTA trained more than 2,900 service providers in infant and young child feeding and hygiene practices.
-We also completed a clinic readiness assessment to determine the extent to which infant and young child feeding training was integrated into nutrition service delivery and to identify challenges, gaps, and next steps.
+The project also completed a clinic readiness assessment to determine the extent to which training in infant and young child feeding was integrated into nutrition service delivery, and to identify challenges, gaps, and next steps.

 - Strengthening the capacity of government institutions in nutrition.
-FANTA provided technical assistance to the Government of Bangladesh to strengthen its capacity to integrate nutrition into its health programs by supporting the distribution of iron/folic acid tablets to postpartum mothers, developing a basic nutrition training curriculum, and mapping the country’s nutrition interventions and projects.
+FANTA provided technical assistance to strengthen the government’s capacity to integrate nutrition into its health programs by supporting the distribution of iron/folic acid tablets to postpartum mothers, developing a basic nutrition training curriculum, and mapping the country’s nutrition interventions and projects.